wbhart/mpir/build.vc9/readme.txt

 The GMP files used in this distribution have been derived from the GMP 4.2.1 distribution and are all licensed under Gnu LGPL v2.1 license terms.
-The license under which these files are distributed here are set out in the files in the directory
-<build.vc9\gnu.license>.

-Other files in this distribution that have been created by me for use in building GMP, MPIR and/or MPFR using Microsoft Visual Studio 2008 are provided under the same license terms.
+Other files in this distribution that have been created by me for use in building MPIR using Microsoft Visual  Studio 2008 are provided under the same license terms.

 Using the Assembler Based Build Projects
 ========================================